-The Government has introduced emergency legislation.
-This lets us temporarily register fit, proper and suitably experienced professionals who want to practise and feel able to support the Covid-19 emergency situation.
+The Government has introduced emergency legislation which lets us temporarily register fit, proper and suitably experienced professionals who want to practise and feel able to support the Covid-19 emergency situation.

-In line with our Covid-19 emergency temporary registration policy and our joint statements on expanding the nursing and midwifery workforce, we’ve identified differnt groups of people who may be suitable for temporary registration.
+In line with our Covid-19 emergency temporary registration policy and our joint statements on expanding the nursing and midwifery workforce, we identified different groups of people who may be suitable for temporary registration.
+These groups are:

-Nurses and midwives who left the register within the last three years
+- Nurses and midwives who left the register within the last three years (between 1 March 2017 and 29 February 2020)

-Nurses and midwives who have left the register within the last four and five years.
+- Nurses and midwives who have left the register within the last four and five years (between 1 March 2015 and 28 February 2017).

 With the support of the four UK Chief Nursing Officers, the Council of Deans of Health, the Royal Colleges and the trade unions, we've closely monitored the ongoing and future workforce requirements and the progression of the pandemic.